Are you prepared to be a concierge service and not be a traditional real estate agent anymore?

 However, this won’t be limited only to questions.

-Because high-end clients are often demanding, being also a concierge or offering concierge services is often expected.
+Because high-end clients are often demanding, being also a concierge or offering concierge services is usually expected.

-This can mean meeting clients on their time, answer the phone at unusual times, and taking care of their questions without delay.
+This can mean meeting clients on time, answering the phone at unusual times, and taking care of their questions without delay.

-So, if you are asked if special solar panels can be installed, you might not only need to know which company can do this, but also organize and manage the installation itself.
+So, if you are asked if special solar panels can be installed, you might need to know which company can do this and organize and manage the installation itself.

-8) An additional boost of trust and exposure is writing high-quality content for local publications.
+8) A boost of trust and exposure is writing high-quality content for local publications.

-9) You might not want to start out straight away with selling million-dollar homes, without having established yourself already as a quality realtor.
+9) You might not want to start selling million-dollar homes immediately without establishing yourself as a quality realtor.